Made in Heaven (1987 film): Plot

 In a small Pennsylvania town in 1957, Mike Shea (Hutton) dreams of escaping small-town life and moving to California with his girlfriend Brenda Carlucci.
 But Brenda leaves him with his motor running and Mike takes off alone.

-On the way to California, Mike rescues a woman and her children from their car which went into a river but he perishes.
+On the way to California, Mike rescues a woman and her children from their car that went into a river, but he drowns in the process.
 Finding himself in Heaven, his Aunt Lisa greets him, and explains the rules and regulations.
 While searching for someone he used to know, Mike comes across heavenly guide Annie Packert (McGillis), and instantly they fall in love.

-Unlike Mike, Annie has not yet lived on Earth, so their love is abruptly interrupted, just as they are going to perform a wedding ceremony.
+Unlike Mike, Annie has not yet lived on Earth, so their love is interrupted just as they are going to perform a wedding ceremony.
 As she has not yet earned her wings on Earth, she must leave on a tour of duty and put in time inhabiting a human body.

-Mike is beside himself with despair, but the heavenly powers, in the form of Emmett Humbird, chain-smoking and sporting an orange crew-cut, offer him a deal.
-Mike can return to Earth, with the stipulation that neither he nor Annie will remember each other.
-He then has 30 years in which they must find each other again.
+Mike is beside himself with despair, but the heavenly powers, in the form of Emmett Humbird, chain-smoking and sporting an orange crew-cut, offer him a deal: Mike can return to Earth for 30 years to search for Annie, with the stipulation that neither he nor Annie will remember each other.

 Ally, the reincarnation of Annie, names her imaginary friend Mike.
 She grows up, gets married and writes a book whose protagonist is Mike.
 Her husband leaves her, and she is disconnected for a time.
-She dreams and daydreams of Mike, which confuses her, as she's not met him yet in this life.
+She dreams and daydreams of Mike, which confuses her, as she's not yet met him in this life.

-Mike is reborn as Elmo, at 28 Emmett visits him because he is pretty much a lost soul.
-Just conned by a woman, he's wandering down the road.
+Mike is reborn as Elmo.
+When he is 28, Emmett visits him to remind him of his purpose because he is living aimlessly and wasting time.
+Just conned by a woman, Mike is wandering down the road.
 Later, he gets a copy of Ally's book.

-Mike ends up meeting his original parents while hitchhiking, they are kind to him and buy him a trumpet.
+Mike ends up meeting his original parents while hitchhiking; they are kind to him and buy him a trumpet.
 As a result, Elmo starts his musical career and ends up writing a hit song that he had been working on in Heaven.
-The song was "We Never Danced", a very ‘80s sounding song and one of the last words Annie spoke to Mike in heaven.
+The song was "We Never Danced"—one of the last things Annie said to Mike in heaven.

 Mike/Elmo ends up finding Ally/Annie on the street at the end of the film, and their eyes lock on one another.
-It's his 30th birthday, they met in the nick of time.
+It's his 30th birthday—they met in the nick of time.